Learning Neural Network Classifiers with Low Model Complexity: The Low Complexity Neural Network

+We now consider a neural network classifier with $k$ layers and one output neuron, where all neurons have real-valued weights and a real-valued biases.
+Let the neural network have a total of $n_1$ neurons till the penultimate layer, which has $n$ neurons.
+The final layer of the neural network learns a hyperplane classifier from the feature representation learnt by all layers before it.
+In other words, for an input sample, all layers except the penultimate layer act as a feature extractor, and the prediction is done at the last layer.
+The VC dimension of all layers excluding the final layer is a function $\theta(\cdot)$ of the number of neurons $n_1$.
+From Theorem 1, we know that the VC dimension of the final layer $\gamma$ is bounded from above by $(n+1)$.
+Hence, the VC dimension $\Theta$ of the network will be a monotonically increasing function of $(n_1 + n)$ \cite{baum1989size}, where $\gamma(n)\leq (n+1)$.

 We now consider the classifier constructed with the output neuron to be a large margin classifier.
 In most conventional neural networks used today, the objective function being optimized at the output layer contains a regularization term such as $\| w \|^2$, where $w$ is the vector of weights of the output neuron.
-Following the context of the above discussion, we note that the margin of the classifier constructed by thresholding the output layer neuron would be given by

-where $V_{min}$ and $V_{max}$ are the minimum and maximum values of the output layer neuron for all input training samples.
-The motivation behind examining the margin of our classifier is to use results from work on fat margin classifiers, that can be used to obtain bounds on the VC dimension.
+Following the context of the above discussion, we note that the margin of the classifier constructed by thresholding the output layer neuron would be given by $\frac{\left|V_{min}\right|}{\|w \|}$, where $V_{min}$ is the minimum value of the output layer neuron (prior to applying any threshold to determine the class of an input sample) across all input training samples.
+The motivation behind examining the margin of our classifier is to use results from the work \cite{batra2015learning}, that can be used to obtain bounds on the VC dimension.

-\begin{theorem} Consider a family of large margin neural network classifiers in which each has $k$ layers and one output neuron, where all neurons have real valued weights and a constant bias input each.
-All neurons use a continuous, monotonically non-decreasing activation function.
-The class of any input sample is determined by thresholding the output of the neuron in the final layer keeping the weights in previous layers fixed.
-Let the number of neurons in the penultimate layer be $n$.
-Let the margin of the classifier obtained by thresholding the output neuron be at least $d_{min} > 0$.
-Then, the VC dimension $\gamma$ of this neural network satisfies